- About Us

-While many US retailers have pledged to stop buying Uzbek cotton, popular children’s and youth clothing retailers Gymboree and Abercrombie & Fitch only adopted similar pledges this spring, after months of activist pressure on the issue, including from Green America’s Responsible Shopper program.
-Carter’s, one of the biggest US children’s clothing retailers, held out until this past July.
+While many US retailers have pledged to stop buying Uzbek cotton, popular children’s and youth clothing retailers Gymboree, Abercrombie & Fitch, and Carter's only adopted similar pledges in 2011, after months of activist pressure on the issue, including from Green America.

 Also, much of the cheap clothing sold in the US is made in China, where the average hourly rate for a factory worker was $1.36 in 2008, according to the Bureau of Labor Statistics, far below many of the country’s neighbors.

 Items made from sustainable fibers are the safest and Earth-friendliest clothing for kids and adults.
 Here’s what to look for:

 Organic cotton: Organic cotton is grown without the use of chemical pesticides and fertilizers.
 Be careful of cotton that is described as “undyed,” “untreated,” “natural,” or “green.”
 These labels are not regulated and are sometimes used to market conventional cotton.
 Also organic cotton may still be coated with toxic finishes.